Nearly 2 out of every 3 adults in the United States is overweight.

-Work with your health care provider and dietitian to set realistic, safe daily calorie counts that help you lose weight while staying healthy.
-Remember that if you drop pounds slowly and steadily, you are more likely to keep them off.
+Work with your health care provider and dietitian to set realistic and safe daily calorie counts that help you lose weight.
+Keep in mind that if you drop pounds slowly and steadily, you are more likely to keep them off.
 Your dietitian can teach you about:

 Overweight - body mass index; Obesity - body mass index; BMI

 Boham E, Stone PM, DeBusk R. Obesity.
 In: Rakel E, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Sanders; 2016:chap 36.

 Cowley MA, Brown WA, Considine RV.
 Obesity.
 In: Jameson JL, De Groot LJ, de Kretser DM, et al., eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 26.

 Jensen MD, Ryan DH, Apvian CM, et al. 2013 AHA/ACC/TOS guideline for the management of overweight and obesity in adults: a report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines and The Obesity Society.
 Circulation.
 2014;129:S102-38.
 PMID: 24222017 www.ncbi.nlm.nih.gov/pubmed/24222017.

 Update Date 8/14/2015